spree/api.spreecommerce.com/content/v1/order/payments.md

   :current_page => 1 }
 end %>

+### Sorting results

+Results can be returned in a specific order by specifying which field to sort by when making a request.

+    GET /api/payments?q[s]=state%20desc

+It is also possible to sort results using an associated object's field.

+    GET /api/payments?q[s]=order_number%20asc

 ## A new payment

 In order to create a new payment, you will need to know about the available payment methods and attributes.
 To find these out, make this request: